uboat.net

 Cargo7500 tons of coal

-Notes on loss At 12.08 hours on 12 Jun, 1940, the unescorted Earlspark (Master Evan James Williams) was torpedoed and sunk by U-101 northwest of Cape Finisterre.
+At 12.08 hours on 12 June 1940 the unescorted Earlspark (Master Evan James Williams) was hit underneath the bridge by one G7e torpedo from U-101 and sank northwest of Cape Finisterre.
 The master and six crew members were lost.
-31 crew members were picked up by the British sloop HMS Enchantress (L 56) (Cdr A.K.
-Scott-Moncrieff).
+31 crew members were picked up by HMS Enchantress (L 56) (Cdr A.K.
+Scott-Moncrieff, RN).

 If you can help us with any additional information on this vessel then please contact us.